 In addition, most individuals seeking brachioplasties are over the age of 40 with a similarly high number of patients over the age of 55.
 An ideal candidate for this surgery will be in generally good health without any chronic health conditions or acute skin issues that could limit the effectiveness of this procedure or lead to complications.

-In addition, patients desiring this procedure are typically unhappy with the look of their upper arms and are unable to reshape their arms through physical activity or diet alone.
+In addition, patients desiring our best in Atlanta Arm Lift are typically unhappy with the look of their upper arms and are unable to reshape their arms through physical activity or diet alone.
 Indeed, while certain workouts can improve the tone and shape of the arm muscles, a brachioplasty may still be needed to get rid of stubborn fatty deposits and to lift and tighten the skin.